dtcxzyw/schemepp/README.md

 # schemepp
-An C++ implementation of the Scheme programming language
+An implementation of the Scheme programming language in C++